Slicepop/ServiceDeskExtension/README.md

 ### **Extension Pop-Up**

-If you click on the extension icon a new menu wil show allowing you to quickly create quickcall tickets ie) Phone Call, Walk up, and Teams Message.
+If you click on the extension icon a new menu wil show allowing you to quickly create quickcall tickets ie. Phone Call, Walk up, and Teams Message.

 ![alt text](./Popup.png)